ModelOriented/shapviz/README.md

 - [`treeshap`](https://github.com/ModelOriented/treeshap), and
 - [`kernelshap`](https://github.com/mayer79/kernelshap)

+For XGBoost, LightGBM, and H2O, the SHAP values are directly calculated from the fitted model.

 [`CatBoost`](https://github.com/catboost) is not included, but see the vignette how to use its SHAP calculation backend with "shapviz".

 ## Installation